DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claim 4, Wu is silent regarding that the housing further comprises: a locking interface comprising: a locking interface top portion operatively attached to the top housing portion, a locking interface bottom portion operatively attached to the bottom housing portion, a locking member provided by the locking interface top portion to receive at least part of a locking lip of the locking interface bottom portion, and a locking gap provided by the locking interface bottom portion having sufficient width to receive the locking member; wherein the locking interface is reversibly configured in a locked position by rotating the locking member passed through the locking gap in a first locking direction to receive the locking lip; and wherein the locking interface is reversibly configured in an unlocked position by rotating the locking member in a second locking direction to release the locking lip.
+Regarding claim 4, the modified Wu is silent regarding that the housing further comprises: a locking interface comprising: a locking interface top portion operatively attached to the top housing portion, a locking interface bottom portion operatively attached to the bottom housing portion, a locking member provided by the locking interface top portion to receive at least part of a locking lip of the locking interface bottom portion, and a locking gap provided by the locking interface bottom portion having sufficient width to receive the locking member; wherein the locking interface is reversibly configured in a locked position by rotating the locking member passed through the locking gap in a first locking direction to receive the locking lip; and wherein the locking interface is reversibly configured in an unlocked position by rotating the locking member in a second locking direction to release the locking lip.
 However, in fig. 1-3 Clover teaches a housing (top and bottom housing portions of the AirTag) that comprises: a locking interface comprising: a locking interface top portion (portion of cover that contacts AirTag) operatively attached to the top housing portion (cover of AirTag), a locking interface bottom portion (portion of AirTag that contacts the cover) operatively attached to the bottom housing portion (AirTag), a locking member (three tabs on the cover) provided by the locking interface top portion to receive at least part of a locking lip (structure that forms slots of AirTag) of the locking interface bottom portion, and a locking gap (slot of AirTag) provided by the locking interface bottom portion having sufficient width to receive the locking member (the three tabs align with the slots upon rotation); wherein the locking interface is reversibly configured in a locked position by rotating the locking member passed through the locking gap in a first locking direction to receive the locking lip (by clockwise rotation); and wherein the locking interface is reversibly configured in an unlocked position by rotating the locking member in a second locking direction to release the locking lip (by counterclockwise rotation).
 It would have been obvious to one of ordinary skill in the art before the effective filing date to modify Wu’s connection between the top and bottom housing portions with a locking interface, as taught by Clover, for the purpose of the replacement of parts as needed.

 Claim 6 is rejected under 35 U.S.C.
-103 as being unpatentable over Wu, applied to claim 1 above, in further view of Tran (2021/0381023).
+103 as being unpatentable over Wu and Sokol, applied to claim 1 above, in further view of Tran (2021/0381023).

-Regarding claim 6, Wu is silent regarding that the air treatment components further comprise: an aroma component comprising an aroma reservoir to reversibly hold an aromatic material having an aroma; and wherein the aroma is at least partially transferred from the aromatic material into the air.
+Regarding claim 6, the modified Wu is silent regarding that the air treatment components further comprise: an aroma component comprising an aroma reservoir to reversibly hold an aromatic material having an aroma; and wherein the aroma is at least partially transferred from the aromatic material into the air.
 However, Tran teaches an aroma component comprising an aroma reservoir (filter 17 acts as the reservoir to hold the aroma material that has an aroma [0020][0040]) to reversibly hold an aromatic material [0040] having an aroma; and wherein the aroma is at least partially transferred from the aromatic material into the air [0040].
-It would have been obvious to one of ordinary skill in the art before the effective filing date to modify Wu’s air treatment components with the addition of an aroma reservoir, as taught by Tran, for the purpose of providing aromatherapy to a user.
+It would have been obvious to one of ordinary skill in the art before the effective filing date to modify the modified Wu’s air treatment components with the addition of an aroma reservoir, as taught by Tran, for the purpose of providing aromatherapy to a user.

 Claims 9-10 are rejected under 35 U.S.C.
-103 as being unpatentable over Wu, applied to claim 1 above, in further view of 3Palmeri (WO 2021/247411).
+103 as being unpatentable over Wu and Sokol, applied to claim 1 above, in further view of 3Palmeri (WO 2021/247411).

-Regarding claim 9, Wu is silent regarding a case to receive at least part of the housing; and wherein the housing is removably stored by the case.
+Regarding claim 9, the modified Wu is silent regarding a case to receive at least part of the housing; and wherein the housing is removably stored by the case.
 However, in fig. 4A-4B 3Palmeri discloses a case 400 to receive at least part of the housing (structure housed within 400); and wherein the housing is removably stored by the case (Fig. 4A-4B [0040-0041]).
-It would have been obvious to one of ordinary skill in the art before the effective filing date to modify Wu’s apparatus with the addition of a case, as taught by 3Palmeri, for the purpose of providing sterilization and wireless charging ([0041] 3Palmeri).
+It would have been obvious to one of ordinary skill in the art before the effective filing date to modify modified Wu’s apparatus with the addition of a case, as taught by 3Palmeri, for the purpose of providing sterilization and wireless charging ([0041] 3Palmeri).

 Regarding claim 10, the modified Wu discloses that the case comprises electrical contacts (on 406 [0041] 3Palmeri) to interface with the power component ([0041] 3Palmeri); and wherein the power component further comprises a battery to reversibly store the electrical power received from the case for use by the air treatment components ([0041] Palmeri, 172 Wu).

 Claim 14 is rejected under 35 U.S.C.
-103 as being unpatentable over Wu, applied to claim 12 above, in further view of Clover (“How to Change an AirTag’s Battery” April 20, 2021).
+103 as being unpatentable over Wu and Sokol, applied to claim 12 above, in further view of Clover (“How to Change an AirTag’s Battery” April 20, 2021).

-Regarding claim 14, Wu discloses a top housing portion (top portion that 15 fits into, fig. 1), a bottom housing portion 11 removably attached (with enough force 11 is removable from the top portion, especially as they are fit together separately in fig. 1) to the top housing portion, and housing inlets 14 located on the bottom housing portion to permit the air to flow into the interior space [0020]; but is silent regarding that the housing further comprises: a locking interface comprising: a locking interface top portion operatively attached to the top housing portion, a locking interface bottom portion operatively attached to the bottom housing portion, a locking member provided by the locking interface top portion to receive at least part of a locking lip of the locking interface bottom portion, and a locking gap provided by the locking interface bottom portion having sufficient width to receive the locking member; wherein the locking interface is reversibly configured in a locked position by rotating the locking member passed through the locking gap in a first locking direction to receive the locking lip; and wherein the locking interface is reversibly configured in an unlocked position by rotating the locking member in a second locking direction to release the locking lip.
+Regarding claim 14, the modified Wu discloses a top housing portion (top portion that 15 fits into, fig. 1), a bottom housing portion 11 removably attached (with enough force 11 is removable from the top portion, especially as they are fit together separately in fig. 1) to the top housing portion, and housing inlets 14 located on the bottom housing portion to permit the air to flow into the interior space [0020]; but is silent regarding that the housing further comprises: a locking interface comprising: a locking interface top portion operatively attached to the top housing portion, a locking interface bottom portion operatively attached to the bottom housing portion, a locking member provided by the locking interface top portion to receive at least part of a locking lip of the locking interface bottom portion, and a locking gap provided by the locking interface bottom portion having sufficient width to receive the locking member; wherein the locking interface is reversibly configured in a locked position by rotating the locking member passed through the locking gap in a first locking direction to receive the locking lip; and wherein the locking interface is reversibly configured in an unlocked position by rotating the locking member in a second locking direction to release the locking lip.
 However, in fig. 1-3 Clover teaches a housing (top and bottom housing portions of the AirTag) that comprises: a locking interface comprising: a locking interface top portion (portion of cover that contacts AirTag) operatively attached to the top housing portion (cover of AirTag), a locking interface bottom portion (portion of AirTag that contacts the cover) operatively attached to the bottom housing portion (AirTag), a locking member (three tabs on the cover) provided by the locking interface top portion to receive at least part of a locking lip (structure that forms slots of AirTag) of the locking interface bottom portion, and a locking gap (slot of AirTag) provided by the locking interface bottom portion having sufficient width to receive the locking member (the three tabs align with the slots upon rotation); wherein the locking interface is reversibly configured in a locked position by rotating the locking member passed through the locking gap in a first locking direction to receive the locking lip (by clockwise rotation); and wherein the locking interface is reversibly configured in an unlocked position by rotating the locking member in a second locking direction to release the locking lip (by counterclockwise rotation).
 It would have been obvious to one of ordinary skill in the art before the effective filing date to modify Wu’s connection between the top and bottom housing portions with a locking interface, as taught by Clover, for the purpose of the replacement of parts as needed.

 Claim 16 is rejected under 35 U.S.C.
-103 as being unpatentable over Wu, applied to claim 12 above, in further view of Tran (2021/0381023).
+103 as being unpatentable over Wu and Sokol, applied to claim 12 above, in further view of Tran (2021/0381023).

-Regarding claim 16, Wu is silent regarding that the air treatment components further comprise: an aroma component comprising: an aroma reservoir to reversibly hold an aromatic material having an aroma that is at least partially diffused into the air.
+Regarding claim 16, the modified Wu is silent regarding that the air treatment components further comprise: an aroma component comprising: an aroma reservoir to reversibly hold an aromatic material having an aroma that is at least partially diffused into the air.
 However, Tran teaches an aroma reservoir (filter 17 acts as the reservoir to hold the aroma material that has an aroma [0020][0040]) to reversibly hold an aromatic material [0040] having an aroma that is at least partially diffused into the air [0040].
-It would have been obvious to one of ordinary skill in the art before the effective filing date to modify Wu’s air treatment components with the addition of an aroma reservoir, as taught by Tran, for the purpose of providing aromatherapy to a user.
+It would have been obvious to one of ordinary skill in the art before the effective filing date to modify the modified Wu’s air treatment components with the addition of an aroma reservoir, as taught by Tran, for the purpose of providing aromatherapy to a user.

 Claims 18-19 are rejected under 35 U.S.C.
-103 as being unpatentable over Wu, applied to claim 12 above, in further view of 3Palmeri (WO 2021/247411).
+103 as being unpatentable over Wu and Sokol, applied to claim 12 above, in further view of 3Palmeri (WO 2021/247411).

-Regarding claim 18, Wu is silent regarding a case to receive at least part of the housing; and wherein the housing is removably stored by the case.
+Regarding claim 18, the modified Wu is silent regarding a case to receive at least part of the housing; and wherein the housing is removably stored by the case.
 However, in fig. 4A-4B 3Palmeri discloses a case 400 to receive at least part of the housing (structure housed within 400); and wherein the housing is removably stored by the case (Fig. 4A-4B [0040-0041]).
-It would have been obvious to one of ordinary skill in the art before the effective filing date to modify Wu’s apparatus with the addition of a case, as taught by 3Palmeri, for the purpose of providing sterilization and wireless charging ([0041] 3Palmeri).
+It would have been obvious to one of ordinary skill in the art before the effective filing date to modify the modified Wu’s apparatus with the addition of a case, as taught by 3Palmeri, for the purpose of providing sterilization and wireless charging ([0041] 3Palmeri).

 Regarding claim 19, the modified Wu discloses that the case comprises electrical contacts (on 406 [0041] 3Palmeri) to interface with the power component ([0041] 3Palmeri); and wherein the power component further comprises a battery to reversibly store the electrical power received from the case for use by the air treatment components ([0041] Palmeri, 172 Wu).